Bo-Lennart/DRF-PP5-API/README.md

 All user stories can be accessed via the KanBan alike board from the "projects tab" on github.
 * Front-End: [LINK](https://github.com/users/Bo-Lennart/projects/10)

+Within the readme documentation of the Front-end you can have an insight of a detailed view of the agile methodology of this project.
+[LINK](https://github.com/Bo-Lennart/pp5-content-platform)

 * Back-End: [LINK](https://github.com/users/Bo-Lennart/projects/8/views/1)